 And as someone who has volunteered with organizations that feed the homeless – such as Food Not Bombs and the West L.A.
-Burrito Project – I oftentimes wonder what happens to them after a night chatting it up and serving them food.
+Burrito Project – I often wonder what happens to them after a night of chatting it up and serving them food.

 The homeless situation here in Los Angeles is pretty severe.
 There are about 47,000 homeless people, and the population has spiked 11 percent in the last year.

 One can imagine that it’s difficult enough to eke out an existence when you’re living day-to-day.
 Your greatest concerns are putting food in your stomach and having a roof over your head.